Are you insured?

 - Fireworks licence (Northern Ireland) for any outdoor event featuring fireworks.

-- A music license from PLL PRS for any event featuring live or recorded music.
+- A music license from PPL PRS for any event featuring live or recorded music.

 - You may need to register as a small society lottery (England, Wales and Northern Ireland) for raffles where tickets are sold prior to the event.